CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/opening-a-new-pizza-hut-location-in-honolulu.md

 ### Calculate the minimum distance to a Pizza Hut

 In addition to the population, Pizza Hut would like to consider for the analysis the distance to the closest existing Pizza Hut as they would like to avoid cannibalization between their own restaurants.
 For that, for every cell of our grid we are going to compute the distance to every Pizza Hut restaurant using the [H3_DISTANCE](../../sql-reference/h3/#h3_distance) function, and then keep the minimum value.
+Please note that these distances are computed as the number of H3 cells of resolution 10 that separate a pair of locations, and therefore are only an approximation.
 The result can be found in `cartobq.docs.honolulu_pizza_aos_enriched_sum_wdist`.

 ```sql
 DECLARE honolulu_buffer GEOGRAPHY;